 - The stock market is down

 - Investor confidence is low

 Widespread pessimism fuels a bear market.
-Those who were once eager to buy stocks now want to sell them to avoid a loss aka short-term trading.
-Bear markets usually mean there’s a recession coming.
+Those who were once eager to buy

-Bear markets show signs there’s an overvaluation (or bubbles) of asset classes like stocks and bonds, a decline in business cycles, and the gross domestic product (GDP) is low.
+Bear markets show signs there’s an overvaluation (or bubbles) of asset classes like

 The Federal Reserve tends to tighten its purse strings coupled with rising inflation.